Skip to main content

 County Clerk Interaction: You'll need to contact this county's clerk office to get the list of designated newspapers for publication.

 Important: The county you designate doesn't have to be where you physically conduct business day-to-day.
-Many business owners strategically choose Albany County to minimize publication costs, as long as they can receive mail there (using a registered agent or mailbox service is common).
+Many business owners strategically choose a county with lower publication costs, as long as they can receive mail there (using a registered agent or mailbox service is common).

 Step 3: File Articles of Organization